jstetich/DEP_Nutrients_sum/Analysis/DEP_Irradiance_Analysis.md

 year and day of the year, but site PRV70 shows a complex seasonal pattern, while other sites do not appear to do so.
 That forces any single large model that fully accommodates seasonal patterns to be fairly complex.
-We focus on linear terms, even though that underfits the pattern occurring on the Presumpscot.

 # Analysis

+A log transform helps with model diagnostics, although it does not completely eliminate skewness in the residuals or a marked location-scale relationship.
+We extract predicted values from our regressions by back transforming from the log transform, thus making predictions akin to geometric means.

-## Strategy Questions
+## Strategy

 We have two main considerations here: